mobizt/ReadyMail/README.md

 Independent of networks, library uses `Client::connected()` to check the server status.

 The issue is from [this line](https://github.com/espressif/arduino-esp32/blob/15e71a6afd21f9723a0777fa2f38d4c647279933/libraries/NetworkClientSecure/src/ssl_client.cpp#L455) where the write's `fdset` does not assign to the `lwIP::select()`.
 The result is it will get stuck at this line until the timeout is occurred.

+[Update on 5/14/2025] This [PR](https://github.com/espressif/arduino-esp32/pull/11356) may fix this issue and the work around can be removed in the next library updates.

 # License #